Compressed Hypothesis Testing: To Mix or Not to Mix?: Compressed Hypothesis Testing

 \subsection{Fixed Time-Invariant Measurements}

-In this subsection, we focus on a simple case in which sensing vectors are time-invariant across different time indices, i.e., $a^1=\cdots=a^m \triangleq a$, $a \in \mathbb{R}^{n\times 1}$.
+In this subsection, we focus on a simple case in which sensing vectors are time-invariant across different time indices, i.e., $\ba^1=\cdots=\ba^m := \ba$, where $\ba \in \R^{n\times 1}$.
 This simple case helps us to illustrate the main idea that will be generalized to more sophisticated schemes in later sections.

-We first give the likelihood ratio test algorithm in Algorithm \ref{alg:likelihoodratiotest_timeinvariant}, over $l = \binom{n}{k}$ possible hypotheses.
-To analyze the number of required samples for achieving a certain hypothesis testing error probability, we consider another related hypothesis testing algorithm based on pairwise hypothesis testing in Algorithm \ref{alg:pairwise_timeinvariant}, which is suboptimal compared to the likelihood ratio test algorithm.
-There are $l$ possible probability distributions for the output of the function $g(\cdot)$, depending on which $k$ random variables are anomalous.
-We denote these possible distributions as $p_1$, $p_2$, ..., and $p_l$.
-Our algorithm is to find the true distribution by doing pairwise Neyman-Pearson hypothesis testing \cite{coverbook} of these $l$ distributions.
-We provide the complexity for finding the $k$ anomalous random variables by using the time-invariant mixed measurements in Theorem \ref{thm:numberofsamples}.
+We first introduce the maximum likelihood estimate method with fixed time-invariant sensing vectors in Algorithm \ref{alg:likelihoodratiotest_timeinvariant}, over $l = \binom{n}{k}$ possible hypotheses.
+Since there are $l=\binom{n}{k}$ hypotheses, the complexity to calculate the probability (or likelihood) is proportional to the number of hypotheses, i.e., $l$.
+Therefore, Algorithm \ref{alg:likelihoodratiotest_timeinvariant} is exponentially complex with respect to $k$ when $n$ is fixed.
+To analyze the number of required samples for achieving a certain hypothesis testing error probability, we consider another related hypothesis testing algorithm based on pairwise hypothesis testing in Algorithm \ref{alg:pairwise_timeinvariant}.
+Since there are $l = \binom{n}{k}$ possible probability distributions for the output of the function $g(\bX)= \langle \ba, \bX \rangle$, where $\bX \in \R^{n}$, depending on which $k$ random variable $X_i$'s are anomalous, we denote these possible distributions as $p_1$, $p_2$, ..., and $p_l$.
+Our likelihood ratio test algorithm is to find the true distribution by doing pairwise Neyman-Pearson hypothesis testing \cite{coverbook} over these $l$ distributions.
+We provide the sample complexity for finding the $k$ anomalous random variables by using the fixed time-invariant mixed measurements in Theorem \ref{thm:numberofsamples}.